Mannanmoola: Transport

 KSRTC is running several bus services in this route to down town Trivandrum and also to nearby localities like Peroorkada, Vattiyoorkavu, Nettayam, Kulashekharam, Kachani, Vellaikadavu etc. Multiple number of private buses are also running scheduled trips in this route.
 Auto Rickshaws are also available.

 People

-The population of Mannanmoola has been getting more cosmopolitan, though like in most other places of Kerala, way behind the standards set by other major suburbs.
+The population of Mannammoola has been getting more cosmopolitan, though like in most other places of Kerala, way behind the standards set by other major suburbs.

 Recent past and growth

-Mannanmoola was a remote suburb of Thiruvananthapuram city until early 1990s with lush green paddy fields and low lying muddy trenches from the thriving fire brick business with a number of brick furnaces on the sides of the Killi river.
+Mannammoola was a remote suburb of Thiruvananthapuram city until early 1990s with lush green paddy fields and low lying muddy trenches from the thriving fire brick business with a number of brick furnaces on the sides of the Killi river.

 The locality expanded since the mid-1990s, when many government servants preferred to buy properties or build houses in this area of Thiruvananthapuram due to its proximity to downtown and the good amenities available in its 2 km circle at Peroorkada and Vattiyoorkavu as well as the accessibility of hospitals and well-run private schools.